(He/him or they/them)

 2020 - PhD Psychology, Neuroscience and Animal Behavior Program, Emory University

 2015 - MA Anthropology, The Ohio State University

 2012 - BA Biology, Macalester College

-General Psychology, Motivation, Research Methods, Quantitative Methods, Cognitive Psychology
+General Psychology, Motivation, Research Methods, Quantitative Methods, Cognitive Psychology, Animal Psychology

 I am interested in vocal communication, emotion, and evolution in humans and animals, and I investigate this by looking at both the production and perception of vocalizations.
 The production component involves observing and recording animals, to investigate the relationships between emotion and acoustic characteristics (such as pitch or duration) of their vocalizations.
 The perception component entails testing whether and how human participants perceive emotion from animal calls.
 The ultimate goal of this work is to gain insight into how emotions generally affect the evolutionary history and tragectory of vocal communication.

 Given my interest in animals’ emotions, I am also passionate about animal welfare.
 Before obtaining my M.A. degree, I volunteered at a howler monkey sanctuary in Panama, and have published on best practices for primate rehabilitation.